josephzidell/joelang.dev/docs/guide/types/index.md

 ## Custom types

-You can create a custom type be defining a class.
+You can create a custom type by defining a class.

 > TODO: fill this in when classes are documented